KostasValeckas/PyLongslit/_sources/installation.rst.txt

 conflict with other applications on your system.
 Furtermore, this ensures that updates to any packages do not break the application, as the environment will not be updated unless you explicitly update it.

-**Note:** The envirornment will need to be activated every time you open a new terminal.
+**Note:** The environment will need to be activated every time you open a new terminal.
 You can configure your terminal to automatically activate the environment upon startup.
 This will not be covered in this documentation - see documentation for your terminal for more information.

 **Example:**